MicrosoftDocs/azure-docs/articles/aks/aks-openfaas.md

 * Basic understanding of Kubernetes.
 * An Azure Container Service (AKS) cluster and AKS credentials configured on your development system.
 * Azure CLI installed on your development system.
-* Git command line tools installed on your system.
+* Git command-line tools installed on your system.

 ## Install OpenFaaS